-The Pantera mainboard uses only three jumpers.
+The mainboard uses only five jumpers.
 The mainboard stores most configurations in battery backed CMOS memory.
-The Pantera mainboard uses the SETUP program to reconfigure options stored in battery backed memory.
-The Pantera mainboard also uses the FLASH programming utility to update the system BIOS.
-Other mainboards use jumpers to configure upgrade options and parameters directly on the board.
-The Pantera mainboard uses the SETUP program and the FLASH programming utility instead, making upgrades and changes fast and easy.
+The mainboard uses the SETUP program to reconfigure options stored in battery backed memory.
+The mainboard also uses the FLASH programming utility to update the system BIOS.